 It's true that a fixed and variable rate car allowance is a lot more complicated than a traditional plan.
 That's why most companies opt to contract with a specialist to administer the plan.
 But they do it because it's worth it.
 Let's look at three big reasons why:

-What if you were to take all that tax waste and re-invest it in the company and employees?
-Typically, by leveraging that wasted money, a FAVR vehicle plan will increase most employees' vehicle reimbursement and save the company money – a win-win situation.
+What if you remove that tax waste and re-invest it?
+Typically, by diverting that wasted money, a FAVR vehicle plan will increase most employees' take-home amount at a lower cost to the company.

-2. FAVR solves new tax rules for car allowances.
+2. FAVR solves recent tax rule changes for car allowances.

 When the 2017 tax reform went into effect, mobile employees lost an important tax deduction.
-For tax years 2018 through 2025, no employees can write off business expenses.
-Most workers who receive a car allowance relied on deducting their business mileage at the IRS mileage rate.
-The new tax law amounted to a pay cut for these drivers.
+For tax years 2018 through 2025, no employees can write off unreimbursed business expenses.
+The new tax law amounted to a pay cut for drivers who used to deduct their mileage.

-As a result of tax reform, employees in 2019 and on expect employers to make up the difference.
+Employees since then have expected employers to make up the difference.
+High gas prices and inflation in vehicle costs in 2021 and 2022 have only increased this pressure.
 Most car allowances underpay employees due to tax waste.
 A FAVR allowance, however, doesn't have that problem.

-On top of this, a number of states have labor laws that protect employees from this situation.
+On top of this, many state labor laws prohibit under-reimbursement.
 California's Labor Code 2802(a) and Illinois's Wage Payment and Collection Act are just two examples of laws that require employers to fully reimburse vehicle expenses.
-In the wake of tax reform, there will be an increase in lawsuits if employers do not adjust.

 No two drivers experience the exact same vehicle costs.
 Some cover larger or more expensive territories.
-Yet, a traditional vehicle program pays the same monthly amount to everyone.
-Plus, when insurance rates or gas prices increase, it's rare for an employer to remember to boost the car allowance.
+Yet, a traditional vehicle program pays the same amount to everyone.
+Nor does the rate typically rise when costs rise.

 The larger the company, the wider the gaps between different employees' expenses will be.
 The longer a policy goes ignored, the wider the gap between the current monthly amount and the current expense needs.